nf-core/eager/docs/output.md

 With paired-end ancient DNA sequencing runs You expect to see a slight increase in shorter fragments in the reverse (R2) read, as our fragments are so short we often don't reach the maximum number of cycles of that particular sequencing run.

 ### Samtools

+#### Background

+This module provides numbers in raw counts of the mapping of your DNA reads to your reference genome.

+#### Flagstat Plot

+This dot plot shows different statistics, and the number of reads (typically as an multiple e.g. million, or thousands), are represented by dots on the X axis.

+In most cases the first two rows, 'Total Reads' and 'Total Passed QC' will be the same as EAGER does not do quality control of reads with samtools.
+This number should normally be the same the number of (clipped, and if paired-end, merged) retained reads coming out of AdapterRemoval.

+The third row 'Mapped' represents the number of reads that found a place that could be aligned on your reference genome.
+This is the raw number of mapped reads, prior PCR duplication.

+The remaining rows will be 0 when running `bwa aln` as these characteristucs of the data are not considered by the algorithm by default.

 ### DeDup
 ### QualiMap
 ### DamageProfiler